antespi/server-backup/README.md

 This is the second version, there are some tasks to do yet ;)

--    Snapshot script
--    More backends: FTP, USBHD, SFTP, WEBDAV
+-    More backends: USBHD, SFTP, WEBDAV
+-    Testing of FTP backend
 -    Backup of PostgreSQL databases
 -    Backup of SQlite databases
+-    Restore file option
+-    List file option